-- disruption to the connection between the Emu in the Sky constellation and the Emu engraving at Faulconbridge - some overlap of flight paths and the Emu Cave AP.
+- · disruption to the connection between the Emu in the Sky constellation and the Emu engravings at Faulconbridge - overflight of the Linden Ridge sites - some overlap of flight paths and the Emu Cave AP.

 Concern remains around the long-term impacts of additional aircraft emissions on the significant suite of rock art in the GBMA.
 There is insufficient date available to quantity this impact, but this question will only become more urgent as time, development, and climate change progress.
 To address this, targeted long-term research has been recommended (see Section 7.1.2).
 Establishment of specimen sites and the collection of baseline data should take place prior to flights commencing from WSI.